mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
     - Update the server upgrade [in-product notice](https://github.com/mattermost/notices)
-    - Schedule a release retrospective meeting, to be held within five days from the release
+    - Schedule a release retrospective meeting, to be held within five days of the release
     - Prepare and post [release metrics](https://docs.google.com/spreadsheets/d/1Aoj4OTaWoyrKIcQNiHH1MVoRG51T20Y_0w2tg5oVw-M/edit#gid=825551144)
     - Finalize [release summary slide deck](https://docs.google.com/presentation/d/1DnfgP-yyZ8-sfhQC7rS9McbQQcmSPCQYLs62LNoIJuQ/edit#slide=id.g2f0aecc189_0_245) to prepare for posting for CSMs
     - Review and update [company roadmap](https://about.mattermost.com/direction/) with which major features made it into the release